BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

     });

 Essentially, the .ref() method gets you to the root of the database, and calling .child() creates a child key.

-The very useful method is .on(): calling .on() on the database reference pointing to the .child('object').
-EventType allows you to control the level of synchronization from the realtime databse. "value" is an EventType.
-In "value" EventType, the callback function will be invoked whenever the data at the ref is changed.